nh-server/switch-guide/docs/user_guide/emummc/making_emummc.md

     1. Enter RCM and inject the Hekate payload.
     2. Tap the `Payloads` option, then press Lockpick_RCM.bin.
     3. If Lockpick_RCM asks you to select between SysNAND or EmuNAND, choose SysNAND by navigating with the volume buttons and pressing the power button.
 If not, continue with step 4.
-    4. Lockpick_RCM should now inform you that your keys have been saved to `/switch/prod.keys` on the SD card.
+    4. Lockpick_RCM should now inform you that your keys have been saved to `/switch/prod.keys` on the microSD card.
     5. Press any button to return to the main menu.
-    6. Navigate to 'Power off' with the volume buttons and select it with the power button.
+    6. Navigate to `Reboot to hekate` with the Volume buttons and select it with the Power button.
-    7. Insert your SD card into your PC.
+    7. Tap on `Tools` on the top part of the screen.
+Then tap `USB Tools` > `SD Card`.
     8. Copy `prod.keys` from the `switch` folder on your SD card to a safe location on your PC (it is suggested to copy it to the same place that you copied your NAND backup to).

 &nbsp;